 As we move forward, we’ll be addressing some other important elements of story planning that need to be in place before the whole thing comes together… which is why I won’t be taking you straight into Detailed Outlining just yet.
 (That will be in Step 6.)

 The idea is to have the most important plot elements pre-planned to keep you on course… then later, you fill in the in-between with events that make sense to lead from one point to the next.
 When we get to that point, you can plan these smaller plot points out ahead or free-write (if you’re not so much a planner), using the internal & external story plot arcs as guideposts.
 But if you think you’re not a planner, stick with me for just a few more weeks… the next few steps may be so helpful you end up changing your mind!
 And even if you don’t, the rest of the posts in this series will help you think through your story so that you can approach it with a clear vision of what your story is and where you’re going with it, and save yourself a ton of time in revision later… who doesn’t want that?! 🙂

 (because I’m not actually your teacher and I can’t make you, but seriously, do it because it will help!)

-Draw out your story’s external story arc, including all the elements mentioned in the video.
+Draw out your story’s external story arc, including all the elements mentioned above.